 In these situations, you will still be able to use your phone, though you may not be able to access the web-based applications that require a high bandwidth and fast connection.

 3G mobile phones vs 4G mobile phones: which one's right for me?

 The main advantage of a 4G phone over 3G right now is that they're speedier and smoother for browsing, downloading and streaming.
 That means you can do a lot more on your phone, a lot faster.

 The major downside is that 4G is only available in certain parts of the country (typically in towns and cities and locations with high population density), while 3G is much more widely available.
 The sole places 3G isn't on offer are usually far-flung remote locations.

-4G is also considerably more expensive than 3G.
+4G is also considerably more expensive than 3G and it is much easier to find cheap 3G phones on the market.
 And given that 3G capably handles most web-based functions that you're going to need, you might consider it extravagant to pay extra for a faster connection and upgrade your 3G mobile phone.

 Can’t see the model you’re looking for?
 Compare all the latest mobile phone deals